iagoleal/iagoleal.github.io/content/posts/ising-qubo-milp.md

         (atom) ellipse [x radius = 0.5cm, y radius = 0.2cm]
         (atom) ellipse [x radius = 0.5cm, y radius = 0.2cm, rotate = 60]
         (atom) ellipse [x radius = 0.5cm, y radius = 0.2cm, rotate = -60];
+  },
+  writeup/.style = { midway, above=1mm, align=center, font=\small },
 }
-}
 ```

 Quantum computing is on the rise and with it the promise
 of faster solvers for currently hard problems.
 These machines come in many colours and flavours --- each with its own (dis)advantages ---
-but for the folks in operations research there a kind that is particularly exciting:
+but for the folks in operations research a particularly exciting kind is
 the _Quantum Annealer_.

 Forget about your Hadamard gates, circuits, and quantum Turing completeness.